-Jonathan M. Peacock has served as the Chairman of our board of directors since June 2014 and previously served as our Chief Executive Officer and President from June 2014 to November 2016.
+Jonathan M. Peacock has served as our Chief Executive and President and as the Chairman of our board of directors since June 2014.
 Prior to joining us, Mr. Peacock served as the Chief Financial Officer of Amgen Inc., a biotechnology company, from September 2010 to January 2014.
 From November 2005 to September 2010, he served as Chief Financial and Administrative Officer of Novartis Pharmaceuticals AG, the Pharmaceuticals and Biotechnology division of Novartis AG.
 Mr. Peacock was a partner at McKinsey and Company, a global strategy consulting firm, from 1998 to 2005.
 Before that, he was a partner at Price Waterhouse LLP, a global accounting firm (now PricewaterhouseCoopers LLP), from 1993 to 1998.
 He currently serves on the board of directors of Kite

 Pharma, Inc., a biopharmaceutical company.
-Mr. Peacock has served in an executive capacity as Chairman of Arix Bioscience PLC since February 2016.
 Mr. Peacock received an M.A. degree in economics from the University of St. Andrews.
 We believe that Mr. Peacock is qualified to serve on our board of directors because of his global management experience, his experience as an officer of a public company in our industry, his financial expertise and his position as our Chief Executive Officer and President.